superfeedr/blog.superfeedr.com/_posts/2015-05-05-http-raw-body.markdown

 #### Cowboy

 Accessing the [request body](http://ninenines.eu/docs/en/cowboy/1.0/guide/req_body/) is a snap in [Cowboy](https://github.com/ninenines/cowboy), a small, fast, modular HTTP server for Erlang applications.
 Use the this call in your handler function:

-{% prism Erlang %}
+{% prism erlang %}
 {ok, Body, Req2} = cowboy_req:body(Req1).
 {% endprism %}